buihaigiap/Aerugo/scripts/README.md

 This directory contains scripts to help with the development of Aerugo.

+## Important Note

+All scripts now read configuration from the `.env` file in the root directory to ensure consistency with the application configuration.
+Make sure your `.env` file is properly configured before running any scripts.

 ## Scripts Overview

 ### 1. `setup-dev-env.sh` - Development Environment Setup